wp-plugins/salesforce-wordpress-to-lead/readme.txt

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory or install via the Add New Plugin menu
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Enter your Salesforce.com Organisation ID on the WordPress-to-Lead plugin configuration page.
+1. Enter your Salesforce.com Organization ID on the WordPress-to-Lead plugin configuration page.

 == Frequently Asked Questions ==